Haze condition for the current month

 If you have dry eyes, bring along some eye drops with you when heading out so that you can moisturize and wet your eyes on the go.
 Those who are wearing contact lenses, it is also recommended that you practice proper hygiene when cleaning the lenses and avoid contamination of wash solution.

 In addition, you can consider the option of purchasing a pair of sports sunglasses to reduce the amount of exposure to dust and pollutants that might result in itchy and sore eyes.
 These glasses have polarized lenses which can provide UV ray protection for your eyes as well.
-Check out the list of sports accessories at our online shop here.

 Indoor and cross-training

 In times like these, our treadmills become our best friends because they seem to offer the next best alternative for runners where they can still continue with their trainings, minus the haze and unfortunately the fun as well.

 Moreover, runners can head for cross-training activities that offer the same level of intensity as running such as spinning classes, yoga, zumba or even swimming.
 To find out where is the nearest and most ideal indoor sports facilities, gyms and fitness events, use our gym listing and fitness events calendar!